Quick Summary: Technivorm Moccamaster vs. Bonavita BV1900TS

 Winner: Both the Technivorm Moccamaster and Bonavita BV1900TS

 Overall Winner: Bonavita BV1900TS

-Although the Technivorm Moccamaster KBT would win hands down if the only we looked at were features, the Bonavita BV1900TS emerges as our winner.
-While it does not have all of the same features and lacks a hot plate, it has a price point more in line with what does it offers.
-Likewise, it only lacks a few of the features found on the Technivorm, and has a more usable thermal carafe.
-Both are great product and are featured in our Best High End Coffee Makers Top 5.
-In this Bonavita vs. Technivorm matchup, the Bonavita BV1900TS emerges as the winner!
-Also be sure to read both the full Technivorm Moccamaster review and the Bonavita BV1900TS review.
+Although the Technivorm Moccamaster KBT would win hands down if we only looked at features, the Bonavita BV1900TS emerges as our winner.
+While it does not have all of the same features and lacks a hot plate, it has a price point more in line with what it offers.
+Furthermore, it only lacks a few features offered by the Technivorm and has a more usable thermal carafe.
+Both are great products and are featured in our Best High End Coffee Makers Top 5.
+But just as at the Oscars, there can be only winner, so in this Bonavita vs. Technivorm matchup, the Bonavita BV1900TS emerges victorious!

 All links will go directly to the relevant Amazon page.